-Almost all websites, even the incredibly popular ones experience downtime at some point of time or another.
+Almost all websites, even the incredibly popular ones experience downtime at some point.

-There are a great number of reasons why WordPress websites crash and your website might go down too!
+There are many reasons why WordPress websites crash and your website might go down too!
 Maybe for a couple of minutes, maybe for a couple of hours.

 Let me put the scale of the problem into perspective.
-Given the time period of one year with a hosting service that promises 99% up time, your hosting service is implicitly telling you, that your website can experience a downtime of about 3.6 days in a calendar year.
+Given the period of one year with a hosting service that promises 99% uptime, your hosting service is implicitly telling you, that your website can experience a downtime of about 3.6 days in a calendar year.

-Is that okay ?
-If you are serious about building a top notch business using the web as a means to extend your reach and intend to utilize your website to find new clients to sell your services or find new customers for your products, then 3.6 days is 3.6 days more downtime than you can afford.
+Is that okay?
+If you are serious about building a top-notch business using the web to extend your reach and intend to utilize your website to find new clients to sell your services or find new customers for your products, then 3.6 days is 3.6 days more downtime than you can afford.

-If you are unconvinced regarding the costs imposed by a website crash for any duration of time, that needs to change.
-Let’s look at what you stand to lose, if your website crashes for a few hours every month.
+If you are unconvinced regarding the costs imposed by a website crash for any time, that needs to change.
+If your website crashes for a few hours every month, let’s look at what you stand to lose.

 Your profitability takes a hit, every second your website is down you lose revenue.
 This is the most direct impact of site downtime.
-Now based on how long your site crashes you stand to lose a potentially sizable chunk of your annual revenue.
+Based on how long your site crashes, you lose a potentially sizable chunk of your annual revenue.
 Facebook loses about $1.7 million in advertising revenue every hour the website is offline.

 It costs you customer satisfaction and loyalty.
-Your site crashes, how long do you think your customer is going to hang around before deciding to make the purchase elsewhere ?
-In a highly competitive industry like eCommerce, there is no space for missteps.
+Your site crashes, how long do you think your customer will hang around before deciding to purchase elsewhere?
+There is no space for missteps in a highly competitive industry like eCommerce.

 What Causes Downtime ?